-For example, if a target document has a multi-valued field named Countries, which contains two values USA and Canada, and if the source document’s Countries field contains only Mexico, after the operation the target document’s Countries field will only contain Mexico.
+For example, if a target document has a multi-valued property named Countries, which contains two values USA and Canada, and if the source document’s Countries property contains only Mexico, after the operation the target document’s Countries property will only contain Mexico.

-- If Overwrite properties is turned off, the existing property values in multi-valued fields of the target documents will be preserved.
+- If Overwrite properties is turned off, the existing property values in multi-valued properties of the target documents will be preserved.

-For example, in the same case as above, after the operation the target document’s Countries field will contain three values USA, Canada and Mexico.
+For example, in the same case as above, after the operation the target document’s Countries property will contain three values USA, Canada and Mexico.